XPLMPlanes

 acquirePlanes(aircraft=None, callable=None, refCon=none)

 Grants your plugin exclusive access to the aircraft.
 It returns 1 if you gain access, 0 if you do not.
+If you received 0 and you provided a callback, you’ll get notification when acquired.

 In the simplest form, attempt to acquire all the aircraft: